WHAT’S THE DEAL WITH CROSSWORD QUICK PUZZLES?

-As you look over https://yourpuzzlesource.com, you will notice we feature something called Quick Puzzles.
-You probably haven’t heard the term before or maybe have never worked a crossword with only a 9×9 or 10×10 grid either, so you might be wondering, what’s the deal with Quick Puzzles?
+As you look over yourpuzzlesource.com, you will notice we feature something called Quick Puzzles.
+You probably haven’t heard the term before or maybe have never worked a crossword with only a 9×9 or 10×10 grid either, so you might be wondering, what is a crossword Quick Puzzle?

 We’re glad you asked.
 Following are some facts about Quick Puzzles in Q and A format.

 Q. What are Quick Puzzles?